opensounder/slogo/README.md

 SLOGO
 =====

-SL LOGfiles in GO with some reuse of letters :).
+SLx LOGfiles in GO with some reuse of letters :).